Ohio Valley Wrestling: 2021–present

 On January 5, 2021, OVW announced that Matt Jones of Kentucky Sports Radio and Craig Greenberg of 21c Museum Hotels were lead investors in a group that purchased a majority interest in the company.
 Snow continues to run the promotion's day-to-day operations.
 Later that year, Louisville TV station WDRB reported that OVW was preparing to move into a building in the city's St. Joseph neighborhood that had served as a University of Louisville employee fitness center before being closed in 2019.
 If zoning approval is obtained, both OVW and the Al Snow Wrestling Academy will operate out of that facility.

-It was announced on August 21, 2023, that OVW would be featured in a new docu-series to air on Netflix titled, Wrestlers.
+It was announced on August 21, 2023, that OVW would be featured in a new docuseries to air on Netflix titled, Wrestlers.
 The show follows the company throughout their journey and climb back to prominence.
 The series comes from director Greg Whiteley (Last Chance U, Cheer) and BBC Studios Los Angeles and covers Al Snow's attempt to keep the promotion economically viable.
 The success of the show led to OVW to enter a strategic partnership with Genvec Ventures that would ensure them a financial stability.
 In addition, Ed Payer was named the new CEO of the company.

 On January 11, 2024, OVW announced that Mickie James has joined OVW as Creative Director, Head of Female Talent and Executive Producer of their wrestling shows.

 On April 7, 2025, Matt Jones announced that Morley Sports Management, a United Kingdom-based sports consulting firm and owners of Haverfordwest County, had acquired a majority shareholding stake of Ohio Valley Wrestling.
-The acquisition took effect on May 1, 2025, with Rob Edwards, founder of Morley Sports Management, becoming CEO of OVW.Jones, Louisville mayor Craig Greenberg, Andrew Jefferson, Jeffrey Tuvlin, and Al Snow remained with the company as advisors and minority owners.
+The acquisition took effect on May 1, 2025, with Rob Edwards, founder of Morley Sports Management, becoming CEO of OVW.
+Jones, Louisville mayor Craig Greenberg, Andrew Jefferson, Jeffrey Tuvlin, and Al Snow remained with the company as advisors and minority owners.